khaleej-vacc/documentation-site/docs/Standard Operating Procedures/Kuwait International Airport/Kuwait Tower.md

 | KATOD   | 1I             | 34                   |
 | NIDAP   | 1I             | 34                   |

-!!!node "Identifiers"
-    Note, all SIDs from the 33s end in 4F and all the SIDs from the 15s end in 4E.

 The initial climb for all departures for aircraft assigned a **Standard Instrument Departure (SID)** is 4000ft.

 #### 3.3.2 Take Off Clearances